santagoy/san-tagoy-xyz/content/posts/better-coffee.md

 ---

 I wrote this in another place originally, but I feel as if I wanted it to be better so I'm reposting the re-written version here on this blog.
-This is something I made on a whim about a past relationship and growth.
+I say I wrote this on a whim, but that's not entirely true.
+I read a bad poem and was inspired to write again.
+Did I think I could write something better?
+No, I just thought that I should get better.
 Enjoy?

 ---